Healthdirect Free Australian health advice you can count on.

 How is Legionnaires' disease treated?

-Legionnaires' disease is generally treated using antibiotics.
-Some people will need to be treated in hospital.
+Legionnaires' disease is generally treated with antibiotics.
+If you develop severe symptoms, you may need to be hospitalised.

 Can I prevent Legionnaires' disease?

-• wet the potting mix to reduce the dust
+• wetting the potting mix to reduce dust

-• wash your hands after handling potting mix or soil
+• washing your hands after handling potting mix or soil

 Quit smoking to help reduce your risk, as smoking increases the risk of infection for people exposed to airborne legionella bacteria.